-Regarding the crisis caused by the spread of the coronavirus throughout the world, Africa is experiencing a particular situation.
+Regarding the crisis caused by the spread of the coronavirus throughout the world, Africa is starting from a particular situation.
 In this interview, Guillermo Gallego, Key Account Manager for Africa at Idrica, tells us how the pandemic is affecting the population, and how the services and the technological solution GoAigua can overcome the challenges faced by water and sanitation service providers.
 Guillermo is responsible for the development of international business and the management of projects with major clients on the continent, with a special focus on Angola.

 Q. How is the coronavirus crisis being experienced in Angola, and Africa as a whole?